brianlittmann/brianlittmann.github.io/source/articles/turning-31.html.md

 - Copenhagen and Stockholm by myself
 - Moved to Seattle via a six-week summer road trip
 - Joined Alo Moves in December

 ---

+*Two years after setting out to write this second annual letter to myself, I am just now finishing it at the beginning of 2021.
+It was close to done, but ironically enough I let the very thing I was trying to write about get in the way.
+There was a lot I wanted to communicate given so much change for me in 2018 and I got stuck overthinking yet again.
+It may not be as cohesive as I’d like, but let’s allow it to be good enough.*

+---